-Academy Participant Responsibilities: Staff members attending the Academies with their principal agreed to plan and organize, in collaboration with the principal, professional development activities during the school year that would assist all staff members, including Special Education and ELL educators, in developing a working knowledge of the Maryland Common Core State Curriculum Framework.
+Academy Participant Responsibilities:

+Staff members attending the Academies with their principal agreed to plan and organize, in collaboration with the principal, professional development activities during the school year that would assist all staff members, including Special Education and ELL educators, in developing a working knowledge of the Maryland Common Core State Curriculum Framework.
 Members of the school team also agreed to participate in on-line follow-up sessions.
-In future years, Academy outcomes will expand to include effective use of Maryland's Instructional Improvement System as described in the Race to the Top application.
+Participants utilized Maryland's Instructional Improvement System as described in the Race to the Top application.
 This includes information regarding new summative assessments to be developed by the PARCC consortium, effective use of formative assessment tools, and the Instructional Improvement System.
-The composition of school teams in future years will also be determined by the principal.
+The composition of school teams is determined by the principal.

+Academy Format:

-Academy Format: Master teachers facilitated Academy sessions which grouped participants by content area and grade level (elementary, middle, high) in classes of approximately 25.
+Master teachers from general, special education and ELL co-planned and co-implemented Academy sessions which grouped participants by content area and grade level (elementary, middle, high) in classes of approximately 25.
 School principals engaged in activities in collaboration with their teachers in addition to job-alike sessions.
 Time was provided for school team planning (Appendix 1.B.4).

-Selection for the Master Teachers is a collaborative process between the Maryland State Department of Education's (MSDE) Professional Development Team in the Division of Instruction and Maryland's 24 Local Education Agencies.
-The required qualifications include a Master's degree or Advanced Professional Certificate; successful teaching or co-teaching in Reading, English Language Arts, Math, or STEM related field; A thorough understanding of the existing Maryland State Core Curriculum Frameworks; Evidence of providing professional development at the school, district, state, and/or national level; and evidence of experience/ participation in an online environment.
-Preferred qualifications include 2011 Educator Effectiveness Academy Master Teacher experience; National Board Certification, Governor's Academy teaching experience; Experience in adult learning theory and practice; Leadership experience; Experience delivering content in an online environment; and participation in curriculum development.
-Attached are documents that include the qualifications, the application process, the announcement for the application, the application, and rubric (Appendix II-1).
-Candidates submit their applications to their local system coordinator and that system forwards their top candidates to MSDE.
-The MSDE Professional Development Team then works with the selected candidates on placement at the Educator Effectiveness Academy sites.
+Selection for the Master Teachers for all Academies is a collaborative process between the MSDE's Professional Development Team in the Division of Curriculum, Assessment, and Accountability and Maryland's 24 Local Education Agencies.
+The required qualifications include a Master's degree or Advanced Professional Certificate; successful teaching or coteaching in Reading, English Language Arts, Math, or STEM related field; A thorough understanding of the existing Maryland College and Career- Ready Standards Curriculum Frameworks; Evidence of providing professional development at the school, district, state, and/or national level; and evidence of experience/ participation in an online environment.
+Preferred qualifications include previous Educator Effectiveness Academy Master Teacher experience (for 2012, 2013 academies); National Board Certification, Governor's Academy teaching experience; Experience in adult learning theory and practice; Leadership experience; Experience delivering content in an online environment; and participation in curriculum development.
+Attached are documents that include the qualifications, the application process, the announcement for the application, the application, and rubric (Appendix II- 1).
+Candidates submitted their applications to their local system coordinator and that system convened committees to vet the applications.
+Every LEA then forwarded their top candidates to

+MSDE.
+The MSDE Professional Development Team worked with the LEA-selected candidates on placement at the Educator Effectiveness Academy sites.

+Academy Evaluation:

-Academy Evaluation: In June 2011, an MOU was signed by MSDE and University System of Maryland (USM) to evaluate MSDE's Race to the Top work.
+In June 2011, an MOU was signed by MSDE and University System of Maryland (USM) to evaluate MSDE's Race to the Top work.
 The Center for Application and Innovation Research in Education (CAIRE) is the USM organization responsible for this program evaluation.
-Each year of the grant, CAIRE will: evaluate the Educator Effectiveness Academy and related LEA transition plans; review project schedules; conduct a three-phase evaluation - product/process, utilization, and impact- of the 54 RTTT projects; and conduct reviews of LEA goals and initiatives.
+Each year of the grant, CAIRE: evaluated the Educator Effectiveness Academy and related LEA transition plans; reviewed project schedules; conducted a three-phase evaluation - product/process, utilization, and impact- of the 54 RTTT projects; and conducted reviews of LEA goals and initiatives.